McKain makes Malaysian move

 “An agent, Zelko Susa with James Hardy, contacted me and asked me whether or not I would consider playing in Asia and more specifically in Malaysia,” McKain said.

 “I told him I would be interested and that I'd like to go and have a look at everything before I signed any contract.

 “Once I had a look at the set up in Kota Bharu and had a quick look around Malaysia, I met the club president, the CEO and the head coach.

 “My decision was easily made after these conversations and what I had observed in Malaysia.”

 McKain admits he knew little about Malaysian football when he first received the offer.

 “Not a great deal apart from the passion from the supporters,” he said.

-“I've done a lot of research on the league, spoken to quite a few players that have played there or are currently there, to help educate myself.
+“I've done a lot of research on the league, spoken to quite a few players that have played there or a currently there, to help educate myself.

 “Brendan Gan plays at my club currently so that’s been a massive help.
-Also I spoke to Ryan Griffiths and Spase Dilevski about the Malaysian Super league in general.”
+Also I speak to Ryan Griffiths and Spase Dilevski about the Malaysian Super league in general.”

 McKain broke into the National Soccer League with the Brisbane Strikers in 1999 and spent six years playing in Romania.